Mellow, Yellow Kid Room

-The basics of the room were already in place.
-The bed and toy shelf came from their old shared room, the Heywood Wakefield dresser from our room in the great dresser swap of 2016.
-The wall color (an old favorite: Behr Rainforest Dew), curtains (painted and hung on a bamboo rod from the nursery), and photos were all guest room relics, which I kind of anticipated keeping when this transitioned into his room.
-The stars aligned and his current favorite colors are green and yellow so everything worked and stayed.
-All I needed to do was rearrange and purge toys.
+The bed and toy shelf came from the old shared room, the Heywood Wakefield dresser from our room in the great dresser swap of 2016.
+The wall color (an old favorite: Behr Rainforest Dew), curtains (painted and hung on a bamboo rod from the nursery), and photos were all guest room relics, which I kind of anticipated keeping when this transitioned into a kid room.
+The stars aligned and my child’s current favorite colors are green and yellow so everything worked and stayed.
+All I needed to do was rearrange, and purge, toys.

 SOURCES